Vendor invoice automation

 Organizations that want to streamline their Accounts payable (AP) processes often identify invoice processing as one of the top process areas that should be more efficient.
 In many cases, these organizations offload the processing of paper invoices to a third-party optical character recognition (OCR) service provider.
 They then receive machine-readable invoice metadata together with a scanned image of each invoice.
 To help with automation, a “last mile” solution is then built to enable consumption of these artifacts in the invoicing system.
-Microsoft Dynamics 365 for Finance and Operations now enables this “last mile” automation out of the box, through an invoice automation solution.
+Now this “last mile” automation is enabled out of the box, through an invoice automation solution.

 The invoice automation solution enables a standard interface that can accept invoice metadata for the invoice header and invoice lines, and also attachments that are applicable to the invoice.
-Any external system that can generate artifacts that comply with this interface will be able to send the feed into Finance and Operations for automatic processing of invoices and attachments.
+Any external system that can generate artifacts that comply with this interface will be able to send the feed for automatic processing of invoices and attachments.

 The following illustration shows a sample integration scenario where Contoso has partnered with an OCR service provider for vendor invoice processing.
 Contoso’s vendors send invoices to the service provider by email.
 Through OCR processing, the service provider generates invoice metadata (header and/or lines) and a scanned image of the invoice.
-An integration layer then transforms these artifacts so that Finance and Operations can consume them.
+An integration layer then transforms these artifacts so that they can be consumed.

 Several variations of the preceding scenario are possible if invoice integration is required.
-Data migration is another use case where this interface can be used to create invoices and attachments in Finance and Operations.
+Data migration is another use case where this interface can be used to create invoices and attachments.